Symbolism, Imagery, Allegory

 The verse (1:5); "I am black but comely" is given the interpretation that the community of Israel says to God: "I am black through my own deeds, but comely through the deeds of my ancestors," or "I am black in my own eyes, but comely in the sight of God," or "I am black during the rest of the year, but comely on Yom Kippur."
 (Source)

 Yowza.
-That's just one verse and already a bunch of different ways to read it.
+That's just one verse and there's already a bunch of different ways to read it.
 We challenge you to take a look at the rest of the text and see if you can find other verses ripe for allegorizing in this way.

-Why are we so quick to jump to this conclusion?
+Now, why might some people be so quick to jump to this conclusion?
 Well, a good chunk of the Hebrew Bible is devoted to exploring various phases of God's relationship with the Israelites: sometimes he's mad, sometimes he's out of touch, sometimes he's helpful.
 And then, in the midst of all that, we get... a love poetry section?
 It must be an allegory for what's in the rest of the text.
 Right?
 Right or not, that's the logic here.

 One last thing about this allegory before we move on to Door #2.
 If Song of Songs is about God and Israelite society, why do the characters seem to be oppressed by the rules of that society?
 It could be that the bride's family represents the surrounding peoples and nations who influenced Israelite worship of God.
 (Who wants to be a Red Sox fan in New York?
 Or talk about cricket in Houston?)
 Under this allegory, God and the Israelites are having trouble because the community of nations around them is against the union.

 This here interpretation is a little bit more personal.
 The idea is that uniting God's will and the will of the soul is a tricky business that's subject to lots of obstacles.
+Just like our two lovers, who yearn to be together, but are kept apart.

 A really important philosopher, Maimonides, put it this way: